 For example, when I started pinning, I’d casually state, “This product is helpful when making your own logo” (…enter crickets).
 Later, as I played a bit with wording, I began saying “How to Create a Graphic in Minutes: Try it for FREE…”.
 Finally, I started to get a few more clicks on my pins.
 My statement elicited an emotional reaction to these words: “In minutes”, “easy”, “affordable”, and perhaps even “create”, for those who love a good DIY project.

 4. Make a simple Pinterest plan of action.

 Biggest Pinterest Fail yet: I didn’t make a plan!
-I guess I thought I’d just starting playing around and it would all come together.
+I guess I thought I’d just start playing around and it would all come together.
 Not so!
 Before you go a step further, create a plan of action.